amilovanoff/CURTAIL_sgp/outputs/README.md

 # Folder description
-The 'outputs' folder contains the output files suhc as the simulation results.
+The 'outputs' folder contains the output files such as the simulation results.

 # Files to define and run the simulations
 Excel files that are used to define the values of the function's attributes for the simulations.